MapNetNZ/mapnetnz.github.io/_pages/index.md

 ## GBS workshop

-**Genetic analysis using sequencing data**

-The workshop will run the day before MapNet, and is organised and sponsored by AgResearch through the MBIE programme *Genomics for Production & Security in a Biological Economy*.
+AgResearch is running and sponsoring a workshop on **genetic analysis using sequencing data** the day before MapNet, through the MBIE programme *Genomics for Production & Security in a Biological Economy*.
 [Click here for more information](/mapnetnz.github.io/program/#gbs-workshop).

 ## Sponsors